Ingleton Primary School Curriculum Policy

 - Nurture positive relationships promoting working co-operatively with one another

-- Help children understand Britain’s cultural heritage
+- Understand Britain’s cultural heritage

 - Explore their spiritual, moral, cultural, mental and physical development.

 - Learn and practise the basic skills of English, Mathematics and Computing

 - Make learning more meaningful by putting it into context

 - Challenge themselves and engage themselves in deeper learning